Isostasy with Love: I Elastic equilibrium: Elastic isostasy

-In practice, the compensation factor is the only observed ratio, but it is instructive to analyze how the shape (or topographic) ratio changes with the harmonic degree (Fig.~\ref{FigShapeMSI}).
-At low harmonic degree, the shape ratio is nearly the same whatever the isostatic family parameter.
-Because of MSI-ZDI duality, the extension of the MSI topographic ratio to $n=1$ is independent of the isostatic family parameter and predicts the correct degree-one topographic ratio (Eq.~(\ref{T1})), though the shape ratio and compensation factor cannot be similarly extended (see discussion after Eq.~(\ref{Tau1})).
 At high harmonic degree, the shape ratio tends to zero if $\beta=0$ whereas it diverges to $-\infty$ if $|\beta|$ is large.
 This behaviour is explained by the fact that, at high harmonic degree, the maximum stress occurs at a depth of about $R_s/n\approx\lambda/2\pi$ where $\lambda$ is the load wavelength \citep{jeffreys1943,jeffreys1959,melosh2011}.
 It is thus not possible to decrease the stresses due to a top load of small extent by adjusting a bottom load, and vice versa: MSI isostasy tends to a pure top (resp.\ bottom) loading configuration if the surface (resp.\ bottom) load is held constant.
-Fig.~\ref{FigStressMax} illustrates this behaviour for zonal harmonic loading.
+Fig.~\ref{FigStressMax} illustrates this behaviour for zonal harmonic loading on Enceladus.
 At the longest wavelength ($n=2$), deviatoric stresses are maximum at the bottom of the shell, whatever the boundary condition.
-At intermediate wavelengths ($n=10$), the stress remains widely distributed through the thickness of the shell.
-At short wavelengths ($n=30$ and 50), the maximum is at a depth of $R_s/n$ if the surface shape is held constant, as in a homogeneous body loaded on its surface (\citet{jeffreys1943}; Fig.~3.3 of \citet{melosh2011}).
+At intermediate wavelengths (here $n=10$), the stress remains widely distributed through the thickness of the shell.
+At short wavelengths (here $n=30$ and 50), the maximum is at a depth of $R_s/n$ if the surface shape is held constant, as in a homogeneous body loaded on its surface (\citet{jeffreys1943}; Fig.~3.3 of \citet{melosh2011}).
 If the bottom shape is held constant, the maximum is at a distance of $R_s/n$ from the bottom.

-Small-wavelength loads receive significant support from vertical shear stresses, as can be seen by computing the shape and topographic ratios under the assumption of local compensation (see Appendix~\ref{AppendixLocalCompensation}).
-In that case, the isostatic ratios tend at high degree to a constant value which does not depend much on the choice of boundary conditions (dashed curves in Fig.~\ref{FigShapeMSI}).
+Small-wavelength loads receive significant support from vertical shear stresses, as can be seen by computing the shape and topographic ratios under the assumption of local compensation (see Appendix~\ref{AppendixMethodsLocal}).
+In that case, the isostatic ratios tend at high degree to a constant value which depends little on the choice of boundary conditions (dashed curves in Fig.~\ref{FigShapeMSI}).